cfu288/mere-medical/README.md

 </div>

 Mere Medical is a self-hosted web app to aggregate and sync all of your medical records from all your doctor and hospital visits in one place.
 See everything in a timeline view or quickly summarize your records.

+> [!NOTE]
+> ~~Mere is currently pre-release software: updates may break backwards compatibility.~~
+> Mere has been "pre-release software" since 2022.
+That probably says more about my fear of committing to an official release than a reflection of Mere.
+Will avoid breaking backwards compatibility where reasonable.
+>
+> This project is supported by a single developer who is also a full-time medical resident.
+If you would like to support this project, please consider [donating](https://github.com/sponsors/cfu288) to help with hosting costs or help by tackling one of the open [issues](https://github.com/cfu288/mere-medical/issues).

+> [!NOTE]
+> If Mere doesn't fit your needs, another great open-source PHR is [Fasten Health](https://www.fastenhealth.com/)

 ## Getting Started